EricThomson/pandastim/readme.md

 - Add expanding or contracting circle or both (very different from drifter! this will be a scaling-based dynamic stimulus)
 - Add contrast to sine
 - Bring 'notes' for `FullfieldDrift` into readme.md?
+- Make animal angle a decorated property and when it is changed change the window title?

 ### To do (long term)
 - Center text for text bit it is right justified.